S-Mohammadnejad/Matlab_codes/README.md

-These are MATLAB files for post processing the simulation results by ADF software
+These are MATLAB files for post processing the simulation results by ADF software to study gas_solid interaction